Internships & Assistantships

 Internships in French-speaking locations

 Internships provide experience in professional workplaces.
 They may be paid or unpaid--and those arranged by outside organizations can become expensive.
-However, in the best cases (Internships in Francophone Europe, or "IFE" comes to mind), the cost is fully justified by the rigorous academic framing of the experience--which means that academic credit may be issued for it.
+However, in the best cases (one organization in particular comes to mind, and has been popular with our students: IFE - French Field Study and Internship Programs -- more information below), the cost is fully justified by the rigorous academic framing of the experience--which means that academic credit may be issued for it.

 The Career Center is an excellent resource of internships, but we have listed here those agencies or organizations that focus on French-speaking locations.